Xilinx/XRT/src/runtime_src/doc/toc/fpga_device_ready.rst

 With MSD/MPD or Plugins used
 ============================

-In this case, :ref:`mailbox.main.rst` has to be opened from guest VM, and  MPD service must be active in the guest VM.
+In this case, :doc:`mailbox.main.rst` has to be opened from guest VM, and  MPD service must be active in the guest VM.

 For MSD/MPD, the MSD service must be active also either from hypervisor or dom0 type VM where the mgmt PF of the FPGA is assigned.